tat4301/core-utils/README.md

 This project is a simulation of a core component for a decentralized cross-chain bridge.
 It acts as an off-chain oracle or relayer that listens for specific events on a source blockchain (e.g., Ethereum) and simulates the corresponding action on a destination blockchain (e.g., Polygon).

-This script is designed with a focus on architectural clarity, robustness, and modularity, showcasing how such a system would be structured in a production environment.
+This script showcases a production-ready architecture for such a system, focusing on clarity, robustness, and modularity.

 ## Concept